simay-uygur/Movie-Break-Project-Demo/README.md

 Week 2: We spent some time understanding the other classes and then started helping others.
 I usually worked on chat with Perhat.

 Everybody came every time we meet for writing the code.

 How to execute: You should run the Welcome class to start the application and the dependencies are firebase and javafx.
-All infos are in moduleinfo class
+All infos are in moduleinfo class.
+IMPORTANT: you should open the Movie-Break Project-Demo folder, otherwise the relative paths would not work.
+This was a common problem when we were writing the code.